-TABLE IV Location
+TABLE IV

+Location

 Latitude 24:28:03 N

-Longitude $17{:}57{:}52~{\rm E}$
+Longitude 17:57:52 E

-Altitude $450 \mathrm{\ m}$
+Altitude $450~\mathrm{m}$

 Table V summarizes all the relevant observing and calibration procedures together with the respective timings.
 Our observing spot is located near Waw an Namos in the Sahara of southern Libya (cf. Table IV), on the center line of the eclipse path and close to the point of maximum duration of totality.
-The centerline position is necessary to avoid sickle movements during the flash phases, while the long duration of totality is of advantage for extending the duration of the flash
+The center-line position is necessary to avoid sickle movements during the flash phases and it has the advantage the sickles of second and third contact are parallel.